Isentropic thermodynamics across the hadron-quark mixed phase in a two-phase model with a PNJL quark description: Model and formalism

-should be fulfilled.
-These equilibrium conditions are more generally adopted for the description of hadron-quark mixed phase, where the coexisting hadronic and quark phases are allowed to be charged separately.
+These equilibrium conditions describe the hadron-quark mixed phase.
+These conditions impose global instead of local conservation conditions; therefore, the coexisting hadronic and quark phases are allowed to be charged separately.
 In Eqs.~\eqref{gibbs}, the total baryon density in the mixed phase can be defined as

 where $\lambda$ is the quark fraction, and the total isospin density as

 Similarly, the total mixed phase energy density is given by

 For HICs with a fixed global isospin asymmetry, the global asymmetry parameter $\alpha$ in the coexistence phase